How They Try to Do It

 by Grégoire Perra

-I’ve had the disconcerting experience of discussing Waldorf education with old friends who took a very different path in life than I’ve taken: They became Waldorf teachers.
-Sometimes they have insisted that Steiner really saw to the core of various educational issues.
+I’ve had the disconcerting experience of discussing Waldorf education with a few of my old schoolmates who took a very different path in life than I’ve taken: They became Waldorf teachers.
+Sometimes these friends have insisted to me that Steiner really saw to the core of various educational issues.
 Sometimes they have told me that when they took Waldorf teacher training, they focused on Steiner’s pearls of wisdom while tuning out all the occult stuff.

 Context for Methods